 Hopefully, this is only a metaphor for survival, but also a friendly reminder: you’re not doing your baby any favors by overlooking your own needs.
 Seize the opportunities to drink water, eat food, lubricate contact lenses, and pee when you need to.

-In the middle of the night, when Holden cries for food or comfort, I always make sure to chug some water, pee, wash up, and then go in because you never know when it’s going to turn into a marathon nursing/soothing session and everything seems worse when I’m a starving, thirsty lunatic.
-Just ask Alec.
+In the middle of the night, when Holden cries for food or comfort, I always make sure to chug some water, pee, wash up, and then go in because I never know when it’s going to turn into a marathon nursing/soothing session and everything seems worse when I’m a starving, thirsty lunatic.
+Just ask my husband.

 - Best Gifts for a One Year Old – Top picks for 2023 - October 10, 2023

 - 6 Fool-Proof Strategies for When Your Toddler Won’t Stay in Bed - August 13, 2023

 - Kids Backpacks; My Very Strong Opinions on Them - July 15, 2023